mechkit/solar_design_algorithm/SDA.md

 Choose the OCPD that is greater or equal to the minimum required current.

-      circuit.OCPD = sf.lookup( circuit.min_req_OCPD_current, tables[9], 0, true, true);
+      // Use Table 9, lookup: circuit.min_req_OCPD_current, finst the next highest or matching value, return the index column. circuit.OCPD = sf.lookup( circuit.min_req_OCPD_current, tables[9], 0, true, true);
       if( circuit_name === 'inverter ac output circuit' ){ inverter.OCPD = circuit.OCPD; }